mgmgkyit/NLU-Assignments/A3 - Language Translation using Transformers/README.md

 3. Attention Maps
 - Attention Map for General Attention is as below :
 ![General Attention](<General Attention map.png>)

-- Attention Maps for Additive Attention
+- Attention Maps for Additive Attention is as below :
 ![Additive Attention](<Additive Attention map.png>)

 - Attention Map for Multiplicative Attention is as below :
 ![Multiplicative Attention](<Multiplicative Attention map.png>)